 - Improper lay of down conductor, including bends with radius less than 4 feet and a portion of the down conductor going up while it is coming down to connect with the earthing rod.

 If you are outside the house and you see lightning, count the time until you hear its thunder.
 If the time before thunder is under 30 seconds, get inside the house immediately.
 And to go out again, wait for 30 minutes after you heard the last thunder.
-This bonding is an equipotential bonding and must be done using an equipotential connector.

 Yes!
 ‘Overcurrents’ which are current surges that flow in to the house from lightning on the power lines or on the house or near the house can cause damage to the equipments.
 So you need a surge protection device (SPD) at the electrical panel where the current enters the building.
 The SPD responds to surges by lowering its internal impedance so as to divert surge current to limit the voltage to its protective level-the measured limiting voltage.
 After the occurrence of surges, the SPD recovers to a high-impedance-state line-to-ground and extinguishes current to ground through the device when line voltage returns to normal.